 Straddling the two American states of Nevada and California, the destination known as Tahoe actually includes a number of communities, ranging from the private beaches of prestigious Incline Village, to the city of South Lake Tahoe, home to the area’s largest casinos.
-The rugged peaks, pristine lake, and exuberant nightlife of the Tahoe area has been a draw for log home lovers from around the world for nearly 80 years.
+The rugged peaks, pristine lake, and exuberant nightlife of the Tahoe area has drawn the interest of log home lovers from around the world for nearly 80 years.
 This popularity is due, in part, to the wide variety of activities available year round.
 We have all heard William Cowper’s adage, “Variety is the very spice of life, that gives it all its flavor.”
-Tahoe embodies this spirit perhaps more so than any other winter resort area in North America.
-With this in-mind, it only stands to reason that we had one particular design concept destined to be named Tahoe.
+Tahoe embodies this spirit perhaps more than any other winter resort area in North America.
+Therefore, it only stands to reason that we had one particular design concept destined to be named Tahoe.

 With its log prow window, offset by matching second story balconies, a variety of stunning opportunities are created to enjoy the amazing views from your home.
 The Tahoe’s deep eaves and exterior stonework further contribute to its bold statement.
 Over the years, clients have chosen milled logs and handcrafted logs for their version of the Tahoe.
-In addition, others have requested comprehensive redesigns from our degreed architectural designers to incorporate timber framing.
+Others have requested comprehensive redesigns from our architectural designers to incorporate timber framing.

-One thing all these Tahoe customizations have in common, however, is that each was made to satisfy the unique lifestyle of each client.
-From increasing deck or patio square footage to better suit large group outdoor entertainment to including a daylight basement[iii] to accommodate children or grandchildren’s schedules, the Tahoe has yet to encounter a client lifestyle or need that it could not easily satisfy.
+One thing all these Tahoe customizations have in common, however, is that each was a way of satisfying the unique lifestyle of a client.
+From increasing deck or patio square footage to better suit large group outdoor entertainment, to including a daylight basement[iii] to accommodate children or grandchildren’s schedules, the Tahoe has yet to encounter a client lifestyle or need that it could not easily satisfy.
 See its floor plan here.

-Later, the town’s ongoing owner versus union unrest culminated in what is now known as the Colorado Labor Wars that occurred in 1903-1904.
-But Telluride’s action-packed historical legacy and mining income gave way to the enjoyment of the mountain itself when the last mine closed in 1978.
+Later, the town’s owner versus union unrest culminated in what is now known as the Colorado Labor Wars, 1903-1904.
+Eventually, Telluride’s action-packed legacy gave way to the enjoyment of the mountain itself when the last mine closed in 1978.
 If you have had the pleasure of visiting Telluride during the winter season, you know it makes a stunning first impression.
 It is this first impression that makes our Telluride design so perfectly named.

-If you are pondering a luxury winter home with a dazzling first impression, your contemplation may stop here.
-Our exclusive Telluride concept is an eye catching single-level plan that uses mixed materials to create a one-of-a-kind look.
+If you are pondering a luxury winter home that dazzles at first sight, your contemplation may stop here.
+Our exclusive Telluride concept is an eye catching single-level plan; it uses mixed materials to create a one-of-a-kind look.
 As shown, the milled log walls have a drawknife finish and large tapered logs support the great room overhang.
 Like the Targhee, this log home plan was also designed with two master suites.

-Designing more than one master suite into a house, like the Telluride cabin, is becoming increasingly popular.
-The extra space and added seclusion of a master suite is ideal for a number of family situations, including parents who visit the cabin or grown children who come back home.
+Designing more than one master suite into a house, like the Telluride, is increasingly popular.
+The extra space and added seclusion of a master suite is ideal for a number of family situations.
+This includes parents who visit the cabin and grown children who come back home.
 See its floor plan here.

-Regardless of how you greet the shiver of winter, one of our mountain resort namesake design concepts is sure to warm your heart —and perhaps inspire you to begin planning your own winter retreat.
+Regardless of how you greet the shiver of winter, one of our mountain resort namesake design concepts will surely warm your heart–and perhaps inspire you to begin planning your own winter retreat.

-Please return in two weeks as we continue to explore our winter resort inspired residences.
+Please return in two weeks as we continue exploring our winter resort inspired residences.